907sjl/moving-rates-bokeh/README.md

     plot.x_range.on_change('end', cb)
 ```

-Python's **partial()** function is used to generate new callback functions for each plot at runtime.
+Python's *partial()* function is used to generate new callback functions for each plot at runtime.
 The new functions call a template callback function
-**_update_ranges_from_plot()** that has an extra parameter for the plot that the callback was attached to.
-The newly created function will pass the value
+**_update_ranges_from_plot()**.
+The template function has an extra parameter for the plot that the callback was attached to.
+Bokeh will not pass this
-found in the plot variable when the function was created using **partial()**.
-This only works using **partial()**, because it binds the argument by value
-instead of by reference. **_update_ranges_from_plot()** needs the figure object that it was attached to and Bokeh will not pass that as an argument when
-invoking an event handler.
+parameter to the callback at runtime.
+The new function created by *partial()* will pass the extra parameter to the template function at runtime using
+the value that was passed to *partial()* in the plot parameter.
+The extra parameter is passed to the template function as a static value instead of a
+reference to a variable.
+This only works using *partial()* to create a new function at runtime.

-When a plot is zoomed or panned it will trigger the callback function in response to the x-axis changing.
-The callback must update the x-axis ranges of
+When a plot is zoomed or panned it will trigger these dynamically created callback functions in response to the x-axis changing.
+The callback must update
-the other two charts to match the new range on the chart that was adjusted.
-The list of Bokeh figures that are connected in this way is stored
+the x-axis ranges of the other two charts to match the new range on the chart that was adjusted.
+In order to do this the callback must have access to the
-in the **ConnectedXDateRangeSlider** instance along with the callback functions that are attached to each.
-The callback function must first remove the
+list of plots that were connected to each other in this way.
+This list of Bokeh figures is stored in the **ConnectedXDateRangeSlider** instance.
+Since all
+three plots are connected to each other in a mesh we also must prevent changes from reflecting through the charts as new events.
+The callback function must
-callback functions from the slider and the other figures before making an update that might reflect back from all of them.
+first remove the callback functions from the slider and the other figures before making an update that might reflect back from all of them.

 ```
 self.slider.remove_on_change('value', self._update_plot_ranges_from_slider)